Binary Matrix Encoder.

 Is my data private when I use this tool?

 Yes.
-We do not collect, store, or transmit the values you enter.
-There is no account system, no analytics capturing your inputs, and no database on the other end receiving your data.
+We do not collect or store the values you enter — there is no account system, no analytics capturing your inputs, and no database that retains your data.
+Inputs are processed only to generate your result and discarded immediately after.
 When you close the tab, everything you typed is gone.

 Who uses the Binary Matrix Encoder?